rw/plainsight/README.md

-Plainsight, a textual steganography tool to defeat censorship.
+Plainsight: a textual steganography tool to defeat censorship.
 ==============================================================

 Contact